 - Straining on the toilet.

-The risk factors like obesity and age are hard to modify at this stage in the game.
+Risk factors like obesity and age are hard to modify at this stage in the game.
 However, gaining a healthy amount of weight in pregnancy will help prevent additional stress on your pelvic floor.
-Maintaining your physical fitness is important, but do not lift heavy weights or do repetitive high impact exercise routines.
+Maintaining your physical fitness is important, but do not lift heavy weights or do repetitive high-impact exercise routines.

 In pregnancy, there are a few safe ways to resolve a cough.
 These include cough drops, Robitussin and Robitussin DM cough syrup, and gargling with salt water.
 If you are having issues with a constant cough, seek out care from your physician to keep both your lungs and pelvic floor healthy.

 Constipation is a fairly common pregnancy complaint.
 However, there are many methods to avoid toilet troubles.
 Carry a water bottle with you at all times, sip water constantly, and aim to drink at least two liters each day.
 Increase your intake of fiber-rich foods like vegetables, fruits, legumes, and whole grains.